edward-shen/MMM-MBTA/readme.md

 - Gondola and funicular icons are unsupported!

   This is intentional.
 Unless there's a Font Awesome icon, or one that resembles one, I'm not adding it in, because there shouldn't be gondolas and funiculars in Boston anyways.

+- The header disappears when you fade the rest out!
+What gives?

+  Unfortunately, that's due to an issue with MagicMirror² core.
+I may do a pull request in the future, but as of right now, this is (unfortunate) intented behavior.

 This list was last updated on 2017-06-13.